Unique Considerations

 Special Equipment

-- Moisture Meters: Used to assess humidity levels in walls and flooring to prevent mold and water damage.
+- Moisture Meter: Used to detect moisture levels in walls and floors, essential for preventing mold growth and assessing water damage.

-- Thermal Imaging Cameras: Helps identify hidden water leaks and insulation issues by detecting temperature variations.
+- Thermal Imaging Camera: Helps identify hidden leaks and insulation issues by detecting temperature variances, crucial for energy efficiency assessments.

 Expert Tips